RedisLabs/redislabs-docs/content/rs/concepts/memory-architecture/memory-management.md

 1. If there are other nodes available, RS migrates shards to other nodes.
 2. If the eviction policy allows eviction, RS causes shards to release memory, which can result in data loss.
-3. If the eviction poilcy does not allow eviction, RS sends out of memory (OOM) responses.
+3. If the eviction policy does not allow eviction, RS sends out of memory (OOM) responses.
 4. If shards cannot free memory, RS relies on the OS processes to kill slaves, but tries to avoid killing masters.